ddrichel/GECS/Docs/README.md

 #### Single Marker Analysis

-If SINGLEMARKER==1, then GECS will conduct only the single-marker test on all variants included in the analysis.
+If SINGLEMARKER==1, then the analysis conducted by GECS will perform only the single-marker test on all variants included in the analysis.

 ###### *NOTICE*